 Another great thing about Queen’s Healthy Diner is that, unlike many vegan places in Nagoya, this isn’t just a cafe open around lunch, this place is open Tuesday to Sunday, 17:00 to midnight, meaning that you can enjoy a nice night out.
 And as it’s dinnertime, why not have a glass of bio wine to accompany your meal?
 Or how about one of their wide range of cocktails using soy milk?
 The Pina Colada is particularly recommended.

 - Where: 15-9 Taberu Terrace Sakae 1st floor store 3 Sakae, Naka-ku 4-chome (map)

 LOVE Cafe Pacific

-The ‘LOVE’ in name stands for local, organic, vegetable, eco-friendly, and as part of the Pacific Sports Club, you can expect healthy.
-LOVE Cafe Pacific is probably best known for its lunch sets, and as such they can sell out pretty quickly, so get there early!
-After lunch there are a few à la carte choices, the burgers in particular are a big hit.
+The ‘LOVE’ in the name stands for local, organic, vegetable, eco-friendly, and as part of the Pacific Sports Club, you can expect healthy food.
+LOVE Cafe Pacific is probably best known for its lunch sets, and as such, they can sell out pretty quickly, so get there early!
+After lunch there are a few à la carte choices, the burgers, in particular, are a big hit.
 Keep in mind that it is counter service, and portions are on the Japanese side of size.

 Offering delicious vegan, creative, fresh food from farm to table, Pupu Kitchen deals in macrobiotic cuisine.
 With a friendly decor to make you feel like you are sat at someone’s dining table, it’s another great lunch option.
 There are lunch sets of vegetables, dry food and grains for 1,300 JPY that includes a deli featuring brown rice and soup.
 For your children there are even kids’ onigiri and soup sets for just 400 JPY.
 There are only 15 Pupu lunches prepared each day, so it’s another one to get to early.
 But if you miss out, you could always hang around for the chocolate cake…